-My name is Allison Rauscher, I'm 27 years old, and I currently reside in small town South Central Wisconsin.
-I have been an outdoorsman for over seventeen years but hunting specifically, has always been my greatest passion.
+My name is Allison Rauscher and I currently reside in small town South Central Wisconsin.
+I’m a nurse and a freelance writer.
+I have been an outdoorsman for about eighteen years but hunting specifically, has always been my greatest passion.
 My dad took me hunting and fishing when I was very young, but at that age, I could not sit still to save my life.
 I got my first bow (a little youth Jennings) when I was 12 years old, and shot my first deer that Fall.
 I've been hooked and haven't missed a season since.
 I hunt whitetails and turkeys the most, but I've also hunted waterfowl, black bear, and antelope.
 However, nothing gets my blood pumping the way bowhunting whitetails during the rut does.
 My dream is to someday be able to take my Dad out west to bowhunt Elk.

 For over 20 years I have been involved with Whitetails Unlimited, assisting my Dad in running our Chapter banquet and volunteering at the South Central Wisconsin Deer Camp.
-Within the last year, I also joined the Rocky Mountain Elk Foundation-Badger Chapter Committee and have volunteered my time in an effort to help our elk population here, in Wisconsin, thrive.
+I also sit on the Rocky Mountain Elk Foundation-Badger Chapter Committee and have volunteered my time in an effort to help our elk population here, in Wisconsin, thrive.
 There are so many aspects and organizations I want to be involved in and I hope with time, I can learn and work with more!

 Being a female outdoorsman has always been something I have embraced.
 It's a unique but special feeling and I hope to spread the word about what a wonderful thing being a female outdoorsman is, how important our part in conservation is, and what our future can hold.
 I look forward to meeting other outdoorsman as well as encouraging other women and youth to explore the benefits and triumphs of the outdoors and conservation.